Brain scans reveal why some dementia patients lack Self-Awareness

 Summary

 This study looked at 77 people with Alzheimer's or frontotemporal dementia to understand why some lose awareness of their condition (anosognosia).
-Researchers used brain scans and EEG to measure how the brain processes mistakes and emotions.
-The goal is to find brain markers that could one day help improve self-awareness in early-stage patients.
+Researchers used EEG and brain scans to measure how the brain responds to mistakes and emotional signals.
+The goal is to find brain markers that could one day help develop tools to improve self-awareness in early dementia.

 Disclaimer